pydeep9026/GPA-Calculator/README.md

 design is inspired by github

 ## Installation
-Clone the repository: git clone https://github.com/[username]/gpa-calculator.git Install the dependencies: npm install
+Clone the repository: git clone https://github.com/pydeep9026/GPA-Calculator.git Install the dependencies: npm install
 Start the development server: npm start

 ## Usage
-Enter the number of classes you are taking in the "Number of Classes" field.
+Enter the number of credits you for that subject in the "Number of Credits" field.
-For each class, enter the name, credit hours, and letter grade in the corresponding fields.
+For each class, enter the name, credits, and letter grade in the corresponding fields.
-Click the "Calculate GPA" button to see your overall GPA.
+Click the "Calculate" button to see your overall GPA.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and make your changes in a separate branch.
 Once you are ready, submit a pull request and I will review your changes.